 \section{Abstract}

 We introduce the notion of feedback computable functions from $\Cantor$ to $\Cantor$, extending feedback Turing computation in analogy with the standard notion of computability for functions from $\Cantor$ to $\Cantor$.
 We then show that the feedback computable functions are precisely the effectively Borel functions.
 With this as motivation we define the notion of a feedback computable function on a structure, independent of any coding of the structure as a real.
-We show that this notion is absolute, and as an example characterize those functions that are computable from a Gandy ordinal with some finite subset distinguished. \ \\ \\ {\bf keywords:} feedback computability, Borel functions, computable model theory \\{\bf AMS MSC 2010:} Primary 03D65; Secondary 03C57, 03D30, 03E15
+We show that this notion is absolute, and as an example characterize those functions that are computable from a Gandy ordinal with some finite subset distinguished.